Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Uniformity in long-term behaviours of the hyperbolic metric

-What we prove in this section is actually stronger than what Theorem \ref{thm:mix} claims; we will show that, if $U$ contains a non-empty open set $V$ such that
+What we prove in this section is actually stronger than what Theorem \ref{thm:mix}(a) claims; we will show that, if $U$ contains a non-empty open set $V$ such that

 then the same is true for every $z, w\in U$.
 In order to do this, we will use results of Benini \textit{et al.} relating to non-autonomous dynamics in the unit disc (more specifically, \cite[Section 2]{BEFRS19}).
-As preparation for that, we have the following lemma.
+As preparation for that, we prove the following lemma, which tells us how to associate the dynamics of a wandering domain to a composition of inner functions.
+Recall that an \textit{inner function} is a holomorphic function $g:\mathbb{D}\to\mathbb{D}$ such that the radial limit